krathalan/wtwitch/README.md

 - [GNU coreutils](https://github.com/coreutils/coreutils), written nearly entirely in C and shell
 - [jq](https://github.com/stedolan/jq), written nearly entirely in C

 Wtwitch utilizes [Streamlink](https://github.com/streamlink/streamlink), which is written in Python, but it's only used when the user actually opens a stream to watch.
-Streamlink isn't used when doing anything else in wtwitch.
+Streamlink isn't used when using any other features of Wtwitch.